baking-bad/tzkt/README.md

 [![Made With](https://img.shields.io/badge/made%20with-C%23-success.svg?)](https://docs.microsoft.com/en-gb/dotnet/csharp/language-reference/)
 [![License: MIT](https://img.shields.io/github/license/baking-bad/netezos.svg)](https://opensource.org/licenses/MIT)

-TzKT is a lightweight [Tezos](https://tezos.com/) blockchain indexer with an advanced API created by the [Baking Bad](https://baking-bad.org/docs) team with huge support from the [Tezos Foundation](https://tezos.foundation/).
+TzKT is the most advanced [Tezos](https://tezos.com/) blockchain indexer with powerful API created by the [Baking Bad](https://baking-bad.org/docs) team with huge support from the [Tezos Foundation](https://tezos.foundation/).

 The indexer fetches raw data from the Tezos node, then processes it and stores in the database in such a way as to provide effective access to the blockchain data.
 For example, getting operations by hash, or getting all operations of the particular account, or getting detailed baking rewards, etc. None of this can be accessed via node RPC, but TzKT indexer makes this data (and much more) available.